Located in the Canterbury region

-Recreational hunting for tahr and chamois is permitted throughout the year in Aoraki/Mount Cook National Park.
+Recreational hunting for thar and chamois is open all year around in Aoraki/Mount Cook National Park.
+See the first page below for general access information.